pranab/sifarish/README.md

 ## Introduction

-Sifarish is a suite of recommendation engines implementaed on Hadoop and Storm.
-Various algorithms, including  feature similarity based recommendation and collaborative filtering based recommendation using social rating data will be available
+Sifarish is a suite of solutions for recommendation personalization implementaed on Hadoop and Storm.
+Various  algorithms, including  feature similarity based recommendation and collaborative filtering based recommendation using social rating data are available

 ## Philosophy
 * Providing complete business soltion, not just bunch of machine learning algorithms